 Leave from Old Station Car Park on Linton Road in Wetherby and head up to Spofforth on the Harland Way.
 Lots of people about so take care and ring your bell.
 At the end of the cycle path, join East Park Road and go on up to the junction with the A661.
-Turn right and at the roundabout turn right and set off across Crimple Beck on the A661.
+Turn right and at the roundabout, turn right and set off across Crimple Beck on the A661.
 As the main road turns left, go straight ahead with care, up the steep hill towards Little Ribston.
-Once on top of the hill, it’s pretty much downhill all the way.
-It’s such a pretty quiet road with lovely views.
+Once on top of the hill, it is pretty much downhill all the way.
+It is such a quiet road with lovely views.
 At the T-junction in Little Ribston, go right and follow the road through the village and out the other side past the entrance to Ribston Hall.
 The road rises gently and at the sign for Cowthorpe, turn left.
 Follow the road downhill alongside the wood until you near the bridge going over the A168.
-Turn right and either pick up the cycle path back to Wetherby, or turn right at the junction with the road to head back towards Wetherby.
+Turn right and either pick up the cycle path back to Wetherby or turn right at the junction with the road to head back towards Wetherby.
 You can cycle pretty much all the way to the roundabout on the hard shoulder if you don’t fancy the road.
 At the roundabout, take the third exit to get back into Wetherby.

 Wetherby, Boston Spa & Newton Kyme Viaduct Ride

-Leave from Freeman’s Way cycle shelter, under the A1 bridge and head along the cycle path to Walton Gates.
+Leave from Freeman’s Way cycle shelter under the A1 bridge and head along the cycle path to Walton Gates.
 Cross carefully and rather than continuing along the cycle path, take the minor road ahead of you down Woods Lane.
 This lovely country lane winds its way past hedges on either side, a small copse on the right and continues slowly heading downhill towards Thorp Arch village.

 Cross the river bridge over the Wharfe and get into gear for the uphill into Boston Spa village.
 Take your time and see if you can continue to cycle up to the junction.
 Well done!

 Continue until you reach the new Redrow estate on your left at Newton Kyme, on the site of the old Paper Mill.
 Just after the estate, take a left tarmac path with bollards barring the way to traffic.
 You are now on your way to the new viaduct link to Thorp Arch Estate.
 Just follow this path all the way, over the magnificently restored viaduct over the Wharfe and enjoy the swirl of the river underneath as it changes direction.
-On the viaduct look to your right and just as the river disappears around to the right, you can see where the probable original crossing point of the river was, St Mary’s Ford, not far from the Church of St Mary’s in Tadcaster.
+On the viaduct, look to your right and just as the river disappears around to the right, you can see where the probable original crossing point of the river was, St Mary’s Ford, not far from the Church of St Mary’s in Tadcaster.

 Continue on through the Thorp Arch Estate which was constructed during the Second World War as an Ordnance Factory.
 It was completed in 1942 and opened by King George and Queen Elizabeth.
 At its height, it employed 10,000 people working on three shifts throughout the 24 hrs and had its own railway network off the mainline.
-If you’re interested to know more, please use the contact form at the bottom of the Cycling Page.
+If you’re interested to know more, please use the contact form at the bottom of the Cycling page.

 Make your way all the way back to Wetherby.

-Enjoy your ride!
+Enjoy your cycling!